Opitsaht

-Opitsaht, spelled also as Opitsat and Opitsitah, is a Tla-o-qui-aht settlement/community in the Southwest area of the Meares Islands, Clayoquot South, British Columbia.
-This peninsula-like region is the home to the Tla-o-qui-aht people from the Nuu-chah-nulth nation, a tribe from the Pacific Northwest region in the lower Vancouver area, known for their lifestyle revolving around the marine life trade and culture within the community.
+Opitsaht, spelled also as Opitsat and Opitsitah, is a First Nations settlement/community in the Southwest area of Meares Island, Clayoquot South, British Columbia.
+This peninsula-like region is the home to Tla-o-qui-aht First Nations of the Nuu-chah-nulth nation.
+The Tla-o-qui-aht are an Indigenous group from the Pacific Northwest region in the lower Vancouver area, known for their lifestyle revolving around the marine life trade and culture within the community.

 During the era of the Maritime Fur Trade, Opitsaht was the seat of Wickaninnish, chief of the Tla-o-qui-aht.
 In 1791 the Spanish explorer Francisco de Eliza estimated a population of about 2,500 people.
 According to John Boit in 1792 the village contained 200 ornately carved buildings typical of Nuu-chah-nulth villages.
 John Kendrick made a strong alliance with Wickaninnish in the summer of 1791.
 Although Wickaninnish remained an ally of Kendrick, the good feelings towards Americans that Kendrick had built were ruined by Kendrick's former partner Robert Gray.
 The original village of Opitsaht was lost when Gray ordered it destroyed by the cannons of the Columbia Rediviva as part of a falling-out with the Tla-o-qui-aht when Gray evacuated his erstwhile "fort" nearby on Meares Island, known as Fort Defiance.
-Today Opitsaht is one of the main villages governed by the Tla-o-qui-aht First Nations, the band government of the Tla-o-qui-aht people.
+Today, Opitsaht is one of the main villages of Tla-o-qui-aht First Nations.

 The population of Opitsat Indian Reserve No. 1, which is named after the village and is an official land status used by Statistics Canada as a census area, was 174 at the Census of 2006.

 Geography and natural resources

 Environment

-Opitsaht is located on the Meares Island, directly across from the neighboring town and popular tourist destination, Tofino.
-The Meares Islands are on the lower side of the Vancouver Islands in British Columbia, Canada.
+Opitsaht is located on Meares Island, directly across from the neighboring town and popular tourist destination, Tofino.
 The settlement is only accessible by boat, or the local water taxi services.
-The island's vast terrain called for multiple species of marine life, animal life, and plant species.
-Opitsaht was also known for its natural flourishment of trees and plants, which would later spark an environmental protest between the Tla-o-qui-aht people and potential forestry companies looking to tear down the local woods.
-The main terrain of Opitsaht is its island-like flat ground, and is surrounded by The Arakun Islands, Stockham Island, and Monas Island.
-These islands also home thousands of trees, ranging from Evergreen Conifer Trees to Shore Pine.
-These various trees and plants produce food, such as fruits and berries, and the trees themselves provide a forest spreading throughout the Vancouver Islands.
+The island is large and is home to multiple species of marine life, animal life, and plant species.
+The main terrain of Opitsaht is a flat area, surrounded by the Arakun Islands, Stockham Island, and Monas Island.
+These islands are thickly forested by trees ranging from Evergreen Conifer Trees to Shore Pine.
+The forest is a source of food including fruits and berries.